Lucg/push-plugin-unity/README.md

 ###Channels

- Infobip Push library offers the way of connecting your user to corresponding channels (UTF-8 encoding supported).
+ Infobip Push library offers a way of connecting your user to corresponding channels (UTF-8 encoding supported).
-	If the user is not yet registered for push notifications, subscribe him/her to channels providing user related data during the registration.
+	If the user is not yet registered for push notifications, subscribe him/her to channels by providing user related data during the registration.

 #### Subscribe to channels